Frankie Lymon's Tombstone Blues 3: The Revival

 “On January 22, 1972, Ronnie Italiano bought Clifton Music,” Olb remembered.
 “The store had opened in 1950, but the couple that owned it wanted to retire.
 It was not an oldies’ shop at that time.
 It was a music lesson store that sold current music along with a few oldies, but not vocal group stuff.
 Ronnie turned it into one of the largest oldie vocal group stores in the country within ten years,” Olb said.

-From those humble beginnings, Ronnie's UGHA would go on to become a major force in the preservation of vocal harmony group music with over 2,000 members worldwide, and it was responsible for the revival of a number of vocal harmony groups including the Solitaires, the Cadillacs, the Moonglows, and the Teenagers.
+From those humble beginnings, Ronnie's UGHA would go on to become a major force in the preservation of vocal harmony group music with over 2,000 members worldwide.
+It was also important for its role in the revival of a number of storied vocal harmony groups, a list that included the Teenagers.

 Three weeks after Ronnie I purchased his record store in Clifton, the musical Grease began its Off-Broadway run.
 The popular show was set in 1959 and featured a host of original songs written in the styles that drew upon the sounds of early rock and roll and doo wop.
 The humorous plot subverted many of the tropes of 1950’s rock and roll movies, and the hit show was nominated for seven Tony Awards in 1972.